-Ninth graders attending high school in Los Angeles, Riverside and San Bernardino Counties.
+Ninth graders attending high school in Los Angeles, Orange, Ventura, Riverside and San Bernardino Counties.

 What type of student do you recruit?

-High achieving students from historically underrepresented backgrounds, including first generation college students, those from low-income backgrounds, AND/OR those who are African American, Latina/o, Native American, Pacific Islander, and/or Southeast Asian.
+High achieving students from historically underrepresented backgrounds, including first-generation college students, and/or those from low-income backgrounds.

 How many 9th graders get accepted into the program each year?